solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 </video>

 Some items are so light that you can process them for multiple hours or even overnight.

 Common recipes for **overnight processing** are <!-- profit_processing-9061-0 -->, <!-- profit_processing-9062-0 --> and <!-- profit_processing-9063-0 -->.

-## 10. Why can't I chop plyoowd / heat pure crystals?
+## 9. Why can't I chop plyoowd / heat pure crystals?
 **You are missing knowledge.**

-To chop planks into plywood (t4) you need `chopping: beginner`, to chop plywood into sturdy plywood (T4) you need `heating: skilled`.
+To chop planks into plywood (t4) you need `chopping: beginner`.
+To chop plywood into sturdy plywood (T4) you need `heating: skilled`.
 Similarly for metal, hides, feathers and gemstones.
 You can get the knowledge entries through a quest chain.

 ### Beginner knowledge
 - **Starting quest**: [[Processing] Learning Higher Processing Skills](https://bdolytics.com/en/NA/db/quest/2100/28)
-- **Starting NPC**: Ficy in Heidel
+- **Starting NPC**: [Ficy](https://bdolytics.com/en/EU/db/npc/50210/1) in Heidel
-- **Requirements**: apprentice 4 gathering OR have completed [[Processing] In Search of Higher Processing Knowledge...](https://bdolytics.com/en/NA/db/quest/2100/22)
+- **Requirements**: `apprentice 4 gathering` OR have completed [[Processing] In Search of Higher Processing Knowledge...](https://bdolytics.com/en/NA/db/quest/2100/22)

-- You can find the quest via the in-game quest menu in the 'Suggested tab' (1) under '[Life][Certificate] Training Paradigm'.
+You can find the quest via the in-game quest menu in the 'Suggested' tab (1) under `[Life][Certificate] Training Paradigmv.
 Make sure that you fulfill the quest requirements (2) and have all quests enabled (3).

 <img width="1000" src="/files/processing_faq/questbeginner2.png">